appacademy/intro_coding_workshop/lecture/day_one.md

 Note:

-Talk about the syntax here.
-Note what has conditions and notice the single `end` statement.
-They most likely haven't been exposed to `end` until now, so go over what that means.
-`else` also happens at the very last bit
+Make sure to explain the syntax for commenting in Ruby.
+Also note that there are multiple ways to do comments (multi-line comments) and that they differ from language to language.

 ---

 ### CODE

-Write a series of conditional statements that will print the statement "this number is even" if a given number is even, print the statement "this number is odd" if a given number is odd, and print "this number is neither even or odd" for all other situations.
+1. Write a series of conditional statements that will print the statement "this number is even" if a given number is even, print the statement "this number is odd" if a given number is odd, and print "this number is neither even or odd" for all other situations.

+2. Write a series of conditional statements that will print the string "fizz" if the given number is divisible by 3 or the string "buzz" if the given number is divisible by 5.
+Otherwise print the number.

 ---